sdao/hugo-reyes/README.md

 My code is largely written to be immutable; i.e. geometry and micropolygon grids are not modified as they pass through the pipeline; instead, new objects are generated and passed down.
 One result of this is that everything after splitting is completely parallelizable.

+It also now supports supersampling!
+A supersampling factor can be specified that multiplies the number of pixels sampled.

 None of the code has been translated directly, so if you're following Boswell's tutorial, you'll find that it doesn't match up.
 A lot of changes in the structure were due to designing the classes in a "Scala-esque" way, e.g. by using immutable objects instead of performing calculations in-place.

 Shaders are passed as Scala lambdas; for example, a displacement shader can be written that takes the input vertex and UV, displacing the vertex based on the UV position.